 Gagaga Bunko editor Iwaasa-san tweeted out that he “wants to see a second season”.
 He claimed that if fans send out a “scrapbook of your anime [Blu-Ray disc] purchases as a birthday present” then “that’ll lead to a second season, really, really seriously.”

+How to explain these numbers?
 Some reviews found the anime to be cringe-worthy while others loved the gamer character-driven plot, which improved over time.
 Hence the scores started out either very high or low, dropping the total review score to slightly below average at first, but then recovering by the end with a decent average.

 If you look at the studio’s history, Project No. 9 has been known for producing “one and done” anime that are not renewed.
 Their one and only sequel was the 2013 Ro-Kyu-Bu!
 SS, an ecchi comedy about a girls’ basketball team.